-Rule of Thumb: Most of the time, in Los Angeles criminal cases, you do not have to go to court.
-However, there are some exceptions to this “rule of thumb”.
+Rule of Thumb: Most of the time, in Los Angeles misdemeanor criminal cases, you do not have to go to court.
+However, usually, in California felony cases, you will be required to go to court.
+There are, however, some exceptions to these “rules of thumb”

 Fighting a criminal case in Los Angeles can be very time-consuming and some criminal cases last months or even years.
-It is often advantageous to delay criminal cases to investigate or get a better deal from the prosecutor or a judge.
-This delay can result in multiple court hearings that many defendants cannot attend because of health, work, or don’t want to appear because their presence does not change anything.
-This can create a burden and in many states, if you are arrested for any crime, you have to be in court on the day you are ordered to appear and on every day any hearing on your case is held.
-Fortunately, in California, you do not have to appear in court in most hearings in misdemeanor and even some felony prosecutions.
+It also may be best to delay your Los Angeles criminal case to investigate or get a better deal from the prosecutor or a judge.
+This delay can result in multiple court hearings that many defendants cannot attend because of health, work, or don’t want to attend just because they are not comfortable going to court.
+Coming to court can be a burden; but, in many States, if you are arrested for any crime, you have to be in court on each day the case is heard.
+Because of that, California is a lot more easier for court appearances by defendants where you do not have to appear in court in most hearings in misdemeanor and even some felony criminal cases in Los Angeles.

 Penal Code Section 977

 Under California Penal Code section 977, the court gives attorneys permission to be in court instead of the defendants.
 Penal Code 977 is split into several sections, with section “a” covering misdemeanors and section “b” covering felonies.

 Under California Penal Code section 977(a), a defendant can appear in court through a lawyer.
 The court will not mind if you do not come to court, instead, your Los Angeles criminal defense attorney is in court for you.